tiskw/yadopt/README.md

     print(args)
 ```

-Please save the above code as `sample.py`, and run it as follows:
+Please save the above code as `sample.py` and run it as follows:

 ```console
 $ python3 sample.py config.toml --epochs 10 --model=cnn
 YadOptArgs(config_path=config.toml, epochs=10, model=cnn, lr=0.001, help=False)
 ```

-In the above code, the parsed command-line arguments are stored in the `arg`
+In the above code, the parsed command-line arguments are stored in the `args` variable, and you can
-and you can access each argument using dot notation, like `arg.config_path`.
-Also, the parsed command-line arguments are typed, in other words,
+access each argument using dot notation, like `arg.config_path`.
+Also, the parsed command-line
-the `arg` variable satisfies the following assertions:
+arguments are typed, in other words, the `args` variable satisfies the following assertions:

 ```python
 assert isinstance(args.config_path, pathlib.Path)